mshsstemclub/mshsstemclub.github.io/index.md

 **STEM stands for Science, Technology, Engineering and Mathematics.**
 Our STEM Club is an informal, noncompetitive group of students and sponsors dedicated to exploring STEM.

-We plan to make sciency things and talk about STEM and learn about STEM careers.
+We do STEM science activities and learn about STEM careers.
-No competition, just fun!

 **Meet in Mr. Koker’s room (B20) on Mondays at 7:15 am to learn more!**